 - Trailhead signage appears where people congregate and rest: at beaches, in small towns, and near landmarks.

 - Each map helps orient users to their location relative to the entire pathway, as well as local destinations.

 - The sign system allows for community events postings as well as information protected from the elements.

 - Icons indicate trail conditions, amenities, information to be conveyed to first responders in case of emergency, and cautionary messages.

 The trail system is entirely volunteer-based, so users both maintain and regulate the use and care of the trails.
-A group of icons developed exclusively for this program encourage safety and dictate courtesy for all users, from elite athletes to families with small children.
+A group of icons developed exclusively for this program encourage safety and dictates courtesy for all users, from elite athletes to families with small children.

 The trails connect users to a number of amenities, including wineries, grocery stores, picnic areas, and other recreational activities.
 Economic impact studies done by the Michigan Department of Transportation have shown that bicycling in Traverse City has a $5.5 million impact annually.